Chart Color Schemes

 The level of residential development activity in Tecoma is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Tecoma has recorded around 5 residential properties granted approval annually over the past five financial years, totalling an estimated 28 homes.
-So far in FY-26, 2 approvals have been recorded.
+AreaSearch analysis of ABS building approval numbers in Tecoma shows approximately 5 residential properties granted approval annually over the past five financial years, totalling an estimated 27 homes.
+In FY-26 to date, 2 approvals have been recorded.
 The population decline in recent years has resulted in adequate development activity relative to other areas, which is positive for buyers.
-New homes are being built at an average expected construction cost value of $574,000, indicating developers target the premium market segment with higher-end properties.
+The average expected construction cost value of new homes is $575,000, indicating that developers are targeting the premium market segment with higher-end properties.

 This financial year, $465,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
-Compared to Greater Melbourne, Tecoma records about 68% of building activity per person and ranks among the 16th percentile nationally for areas assessed, implying limited buyer options while strengthening demand for established homes.
-This lower activity reflects market maturity and possible development constraints.
+Compared to Greater Melbourne, Tecoma records around 65% of building activity per person and ranks among the 11th percentile nationally, implying limited buyer options but strengthening demand for established homes.
+This lower activity reflects market maturity and potential development constraints.
 Recent construction comprises 80.0% standalone homes and 20.0% medium and high-density housing, preserving Tecoma's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

-With around 1038 people per approval, Tecoma indicates a mature, established area.
-Given stable or declining population forecasts, Tecoma may experience less housing pressure, creating favourable conditions for buyers.
+With around 1383 people per approval, Tecoma is a mature, established area.
+Given stable or declining population forecasts, Tecoma may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development